Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Advocating for your preferences during birth

-Providing comfort techniques like massage and breathing guidance
+Offering comfort techniques like massage and breathing guidance

 Supporting your partner and family